To be classified as a resident for tuition and fee purposes, a student must be either:

 Students are solely responsible for requesting information about documentation required to establish residency status.
 To obtain information or to submit an application for a change of residency, contact the Admissions Office at Spokane Community College (SCC) or Spokane Falls Community College (SFCC).
 It is the student's responsibility to initiate the paperwork for change of residency request.

-A student's domicile is the true, fixed and permanent home and place of habitation where he or she intends to remain, and to which he or she expects to return when leaving without intending to establish a new domicile elsewhere.
+A student's domicile is the true, fixed and permanent home and place of habitation where they expect to remain, and to which they expect to return when leaving without intending to establish a new domicile elsewhere.
 A student claiming to be domiciled in the state of Washington must prove that fact to the satisfaction of the college.
-Among the factors evidencing a domicile in this state are:
+Examples of evidence that may be used to demonstrate a domicile in this state are:

 - Registration and payment of taxes and fees on a motor vehicle or other property where registration is required